 A police spokesman said that at least 11 people, including the treasurer Andreu Viloca, were arrested in a series of raids on Wednesday.

-The head of the region's public works department and several directors were among those arrested over a long-running investigation related to the Convergence party,the main political force behind the secessionist movement
+The head of the region's public works department and several directors were among those arrested over a long-running investigation related to the Convergence party, the main political force behind the secessionist movement in Catalonia.

 Spanish authorities suspect that the party charged commission from companies in exchange for public work projects.